algotrader-com/starkex/README.md

-# StarkWare Elliptic Curve Signature
+# dYdX STARK Key Elliptic Curve Signature

 For usage with the [dYdX REST API](https://docs.dydx.exchange/)

 ## Intro
-Within the dYdX L2 system, authentication is handled by a separate key pair, known as the account's STARK key pair.
+Within the dYdX L2 system, authentication is handled by a separate key, known as the account's STARK key.

 STARK key authentication is required for the following operations: